 - Any property you have will get taken away from you and stored until you are released.

 - You will then be allowed to use the telephone so you can contact family, friends, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might get to wear your street clothes, but if you are not expected to make bail quickly you you will be given a jumpsuit.
+- If they expect that you will make bail and be released quickly, you might get to wear your street clothes, but if you are not expected to make bail quickly you will be given a jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, please share your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you have any things that will help others get through the procedure?

 Post A Comment

 When you finally post bail, you will get discharged from jail.
 The discharge process will take anywhere from 10 minutes to hours or even all day long.
 So, the quicker you post bail, the quicker you will get out of jail.
 How quickly you get discharged will depend on whether you have a bond amount or if the judge must determine how much your bail will be.
 For minor charges, you will get booked and released on your own recognizance.
 When you have completed your jail sentence and have a discharge date, expect to be discharged anywhere between the hours of 9am and 12pm.

 out against you, or if you need to start your sentence, it is highly advisable that you follow the rules and go down to the jail and turn yourself in.
 In the case of an outstanding warrant, go to the jail intake center, and tell an officer that think that there is a warrant out for your arrest.
 The officer will verify that you have an outstanding arrest warrant, and if so, they will ask that you surrender yourself and you will be taken into custody.
 When reporting to serve a sentence, go to the jail at the exact time and date that the sentence order requires you to.
 Ensure that you don’t show up late.
 Be sure to only bring things that are allowed with you, like a driver’s license or ID, prescription medication, as well as the sentencing order.